 “Over the years I have aligned myself with unpopular causes.
 I have worked to replace the worship of market with concern for the common good, social justice and tolerance.
 Over time the American people usually do the right thing, and I am confident they will see that national health insurance is no longer the best solution, it is the only solution.”

-Over a career that has spanned six decades, Dr. Quentin D. Young has made his mark as a national leader for social justice in the United States.
-His visionary thinking about health care underscores the connection between truly universal, comprehensive health care, civil rights and social justice.
-He is widely regarded as the nation’s preeminent advocate for single-payer national health insurance – sometimes called “an improved Medicare for all.”
+Over a career that spanned six decades, Dr. Quentin D. Young made his mark as a national leader for social justice in the United States.
+His visionary thinking about health care underscores the connection between truly universal, comprehensive health care, civil rights, and social justice.
+For many years, he was widely regarded as the nation’s preeminent advocate for single-payer national health insurance—sometimes called “an improved Medicare for all.”

-Dr. Young points out that the US spends twice as much as other industrialized nations on health care, about $8,160 per capita in 2009.
-Despite the money spent, people in the US are not healthier than citizens of many other countries.
-More than 50 million Americans have no health coverage while millions more are inadequately covered.
+Dr. Young pointed out, in 2009, that the United States was spending twice as much as other industrialized nations on health care, about $8,160 per capita.
+Despite the money spent, people in this country are not healthier than citizens of many other countries.
+At that point in time, more than fifty million Americans had no health coverage while millions more were inadequately covered.

 In the health care reform movement, he is credited with coining the slogan, “Everybody in, Nobody out.”
-He has spoken on this and related themes before hundreds of physician and lay audiences across the nation.
+He spoke on this and related themes before hundreds of physician and lay audiences across the nation.

-From 1952 until March 2008, he practiced internal medicine in Chicago’s Hyde Park community, and from 1972-1981, he served as chairman of the Department of Medicine at Cook County Hospital.
+From 1952 until March 2008, he practiced internal medicine in Chicago’s Hyde Park community, and, from 1972 to1981, he served as chairman of the Department of Medicine at Cook County Hospital.
 For many years he also served as senior attending physician at Michael Reese Hospital on the city’s South Side.

-Throughout his career, he has displayed deep concern about health care disparities and inequities based on race, income and gender, and he has acted on those concerns.
+Throughout his career, he displayed deep concern about health care disparities and inequities based on race, income and gender, and he acted on those concerns.

-In 1951, Dr. Young was a founder of the Committee to End Discrimination in Chicago Medical Institutions, which focused on uprooting racist practices in the city’s hospitals and clinics.
+In 1951, Dr. Young co-founded the Committee to End Discrimination in Chicago Medical Institutions, which focused on uprooting racist practices in the city’s hospitals and clinics.

 During Dr. Martin Luther King Jr.’s visits to Chicago, Dr. Young served as the civil rights leader’s personal physician.

 In 1983, Mayor Harold Washington appointed Dr. Young president of the Chicago Board of Health.
-In 1997, Young was inducted as a Master of the American College of Physicians.
-In 1998, he served as president of the American Public Health Association.
-He has been a member of the American Medical Association since 1952.
+And in later years, Young Dr. served, at the state level, as a key health policy advisor to Illinois Governor Patrick Quinn.
+In 1998, Young served as president of the American Public Health Association.

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.